Skip to main content

 • Off-grid cabins and homesteads — Permanent roof or ground-mount installations that provide daily power for lighting, refrigeration, pumps, and appliances.
 The 25-year lifespan aligns with the long-term nature of cabin builds.

 • RV and trailer roof installations — Low-profile rigid panels mounted flat on the roof generate power while you drive and when parked.
-No setup or takedown required.
-Combine with a LiFePO4 battery bank for reliable boondocking power.
+See our best RV roof panels guide.

 • DIY solar system builders — Rigid panels are the most documented and supported format for custom solar builds.
-Abundant tutorials, standardized mounting hardware, and universal MC4 connectors make them the easiest to integrate.
+Pair with our DIY solar system build guide.

 Frequently Asked Questions